 Figure skating progress is measured by the USFS testing program.
 Skaters test to advance to a higher level.
 There are tests for Moves-in-the-Field, Freeskate, Ice Dancing and Pairs Skating.
 A skater must pass their Moves-in-the-Field test at each level before progressing onto their Freeskate test.
 The test levels are as follows: Pre-Preliminary, Preliminary, Pre-Juvenile, Juvenile, Intermediate, Novice, Junior and Senior.

-Due to ice availability, and judge’s schedules, test sessions are usually held during the day.
-A skater who would like to take a test must complete a test application (www.eicfsc.com), be a member “in good standing” with their club and have the application signed by both the skater’s coach and parent.
-The test application and test fee are mailed to the test chair by the posted deadline.
-A late fee will be charged if this form is not received by the posted deadline.
+Due to ice availability, and judges’ schedules, test sessions are usually held during the day at Eagan.
+A skater who would like to take a test must complete an online test application at www.eicfsc.com, be a member “in good standing” with their home club and have the permission of their coach and parent.
+The test application must be submitted and test fee paid by 14 days prior to the test date.
+A $25 late fee will be charged for applications submitted after that date.
 Test fees are used to cover USFS and TCFSA fees, ice costs, hospitality and mileage for the judges.

 USFS rules state that any skater wishing to retry a failed test must wait at least 27 days between test dates.